Need help? Call Tony now: 01952 407599

 AI training data is full of enterprise patterns.
 Big teams need extensive documentation because context lives in people’s heads and people leave.
 Handover documents, onboarding guides, decision logs - all necessary when you’re coordinating dozens of humans.

-You’re not coordinating dozens of humans.
+I’m not coordinating dozens of humans.
+I’m a solo operator.

 Solo operators need documentation that makes AI useful, not documentation that mimics enterprise overhead.

-What Documentation Is For
+What Documentation Is Actually For

 Not “is this information useful?”
 Everything is potentially useful.
 That’s the trap.